liamjogal/CPP-PaperTrading/README.md

 # C++ Paper Trading Simulator
-Simulating Buy and Sell indicators using C++ and a MA Crossover Strategy.
-Test 4
+Simulating Buy and Sell indicators using C++ and a MA Crossover Strategy and 3rd party APIs.
 # CPP-PaperTrading